Dairy-free carrot halwa made with vegan condensed milk

 Vegan Carrot Halwa

 - ½ cup coconut evaporated milk

-- 1 tbsp cashews nuts (make small pieces)
+- 1 tablespoon cashews nuts - make small pieces

 - After 2- 3 minutes add in the cashews and mix well.